You probably have run into an ad like this:

 “I made six figures running my own business, click here to learn how you can do the same!”

-When I see this through the eyes of someone who runs a multi-million dollar business and regularly signs off on five-figure checks, I have to question whether that's revenue (most likely especially since it's an ad) or net income.
-It makes me roll my eyes, that's not much of a business.
+When I see this through the eyes of someone who runs a multi-million dollar business and regularly signs off on five-figure checks, I have to question whether that's revenue (most likely) or net income.
+It makes me roll my eyes; that's not much of a business.

 The reality is that only hitting low six figures in revenue as a business owner means that a lot of regular employees are making more than you are.
 It's why doctors often sell out their practice to hospitals, they want to practice medicine, and have realized that going on their own comes with a lot of headaches plus may not even pay better.

 After many months of struggling, Fred finally breaks the six-figure mark but then realizes something.
 He is bringing home significantly LESS than what he made working at his regular job while working many more hours, especially after he got that massive tax bill and a penalty from the IRS for not paying quarterly estimated taxes and being properly registered to do business in his state (ouch, harsh lesson Fred, welcome to being a business owner).
-After a few years, he may even return to work, realizing it is less stress than owning his own business.
+After a few years, he may return to work, realizing it is less stressful than owning his own business.

 I hate to hear stories like that because people like Fred are making a massive difference in the world by helping people, and it is possible to live the traveling lifestyle as people like Ryan from Blogging from Paradise have proved, but it happens every day.
-Why would Fred close down shop if he's making six figures a year and loves helping others?
+Why would Fred close down shop if he makes six figures a year and loves helping others?
 That's pretty good, right?

-The reason people like Fred close up shop is that there's a massive difference between revenue and net income, but they didn't fully understand that when creating a business plan.
+The reason people like Fred close-up shop is that there's a massive difference between revenue and net income, but they didn't fully understand that when creating a business plan.
 As an employee, Fred didn't see any of those hidden expenses like the cost of goods, sales & marketing costs, registration costs, legal fees, insurance, rent, utilities, equipment purchases, software fees, travel fees, depreciation, interest fees, or any other of the long laundry list of expenses that business owners incur.

 “Most people overestimate what they can do in one year and underestimate what they can do in ten years.” -Bill Gates

-You also have 100,000 customers to deal with, and you took a twenty million dollar loss buying all that stuff and paying for the advertising.
-That's not to mention the fact that you probably had to hire employees and they want raises because business is doing so good, after all, they are working hard filling orders and can see all the money flowing in, right?
+You also have 100,000 customers to deal with, and you'll probably take at least a fifteen to twenty million-dollar loss buying all that stuff to resell and paying for the advertising.
+That's not to mention that you will likely need to hire employees, and they will want raises because the business is doing so well.
+After all, they will be working hard filling orders and can see all the money flowing in, right?